 - Food and Agriculture Organization of the United Nations.
-2012.
-FRA 2015 Terms and Definitions [1.44 Mb PDF].
-Forest Resources Assessment Working Paper.
+2014.
+Global forest resources assessment 2015 – Country report: Canada [481 Kb PDF].
 Rome, Italy.
-(June 28, 2016).

 - National Forest Inventory.
-Standard reports, Table 4.0, Area (1000 ha) of forest and non-forest land in Canada.
-(May 13, 2016).
+Standard reports, Table 4.0, Area (1000 ha) of forest and non-forest land in Canada. (accessed April 10, 2018).

-- The base estimate of forest area for Canada comes from the National Forest Inventory (NFI) baseline report.
+- The base estimate of forest area for Canada comes from the National Forest Inventory (NFI) report at the source above

-- The estimate of current forest area (2015) was calculated by taking the NFI baseline estimate at the source above and adjusting it for known increases in forest area (afforestation) and known decreases in forest area (deforestation) that occurred during the time since the NFI baseline data were collected.
-These adjustments are described in Canada’s country report to the United Nations Food and Agriculture Organization for the 2015 Global Forest Resources Assessment.
+- The estimate of current forest area (2015) was calculated by taking the NFI baseline estimate and adjusting it for known increases in forest area (afforestation) and known decreases in forest area (deforestation) that have occurred since the NFI baseline data were collected.
+These adjustments are described in Canada’s country report to the Food and Agriculture Organization (FAO) of the United Nations for Global Forest Resources Assessment 2015.

 - Date Modified: